 Managing Epilepsy and Seizures

-Phenylpiracetam could be useful for preventing seizures related to epilepsy and other neurological conditions by facilitating better communication between brain cells.
 In a study of 31 epilepsy patients, combining phenylpiracetam with a traditional anti-seizure drug for two months prevented seizures better than the other medication alone.

 A large scale study of 1,170 individuals with chronic ischemia and fatigue syndrome experienced a significant reduction in symptoms after a month of phenylpiracetam treatment.
-Phenylpiracetam also encourages mice to be more physically active.

 Preventing Weight Gain

 In addition to lowering blood sugar levels, phenylpiracetam slowed weight gain in obese rats.
-Consequently, some people may take phenylpiracetam for weight loss.

 How It Works

 Phenylpiracetam vs Piracetam